erikaj0037/Portfolio/content/authors/admin/_index.md

 ## About Me

 Erika Jones is currently pursuing research opportunities to apply deep learning to the analysis hyperspectral remote sensing imaging data in the U.S. Defense sector.
 She has a wide-range of computational and scientific interests such as computer vision, machine learning, signal processing, and astronomical spectroscopy.
-In her career, she hopes achieve precise, accurate, and in-depth data analysis with deep learning techniques, particularly unsupervised and artifical intelligence-led knowledge discovery.
+In her career, she hopes achieve precise, accurate, and in-depth data analysis with deep learning techniques, particularly unsupervised learning.